ILIAS-eLearning/ILIAS/README.md

 That's it.
 Since we never modify existing objects, the stuff above could be completely reused and combined to even more complex formlets.
-E.g. one could use two date formlets to create a period formlet.
+E.g. one could use the date formlet twice to create a period formlet.
 Now lets try it out:

 ```php
 <?php